TELECOMNancy/pcd-2016-martynique/README.md

  - an IDE ([eclipse](https://eclipse.org/downloads/), [IntelliJ IDEA](https://www.jetbrains.com/idea/), [netBeans](https://netbeans.org/downloads/))
  - [Git](https://git-scm.com/downloads) (surprising isn't it ?)
  - [JUnit4](http://junit.org/junit4/) ([Who will make tests?](http://www.commitstrip.com/shop/45-thickbox_default/affiche-tester-c-est-douter.jpg))
- - [SceneBuilder](http://gluonhq.com/labs/scene-builder/) if we choose javaFX (We have chossen JavaFX :D)
+ - [SceneBuilder](http://gluonhq.com/labs/scene-builder/) if we choose javaFX (We have choosen JavaFX :D)
  - The build manager maven(useful for dependancies)

 Ok, here we are!
-Be sure you can clone the repo (use [SSH keys](https://help.github.com/articles/generating-an-ssh-key/) to be more faster).
+Be sure you can clone the repo (use [SSH keys](https://help.github.com/articles/generating-an-ssh-key/) to be faster).

 #Config
 the ID clients OAuth 2.0 is stored in *src/main/resources/secrets.json*